 Day 2 is when we really got down to business!
 We had an action packed agenda where attendees learned about a wide range of topics.
 We started with a presentation about the future of digital support at HP by HP's Head of Global Digital Support and Customer Support Operations LaChelle Porter-Ainer, then a presentation and demo about the latest HP Support Assistant upgrade (also known as HPSA) by Senior Manager of Support Solutions Development Lawton Mue.

 After, we had a Meet the Team panel, which gave HP Experts a chance to get to know HP's Social Customer Care team.
-Fun tidbit: we all donned hats that we felt represented us (yes, @OscarFuentes, is proud of his Mexican heritage, and I, of my rainbow unicorn heritage).
+Fun tidbit: we all donned hats that we felt represented us, among them being a Dutch bonnet, unicorn horn, and a larger than life sombrero!

 We ended the morning session with a presentation on Windows 10: The Creators Update, which was presented by Microsoft's Supportability Program Manager Charles Erwin, a favorite of HP Experts (he's presented at previous HP Meetups), plus a panel that discussed what this update means for HP products.

 Then it was off on a field trip to visit the HP campus in Vancouver, Washington, which is just a short drive away from Portland.